mingzehuang/latentcor/paper/paper.md

 $\rho$, and a faster algorithm for calculating Kendall's $\tau$ is implemented in the R package `pcaPP` [@croux2013robust].
 Pearson's correlation is not appropriate for skewed or ordinal data, and its use leads to invalid inference in those cases.
-While the rank-based Kendall's $\tau$ and Spearman's $\rho$ are more robust measures of association, the resulting values do not have correlation interpretation and can not be used as direct substitutes in statistical methods that require correlation as input (e.g., graphical model estimation).
+While the rank-based Kendall's $\tau$ and Spearman's $\rho$ are more robust measures of association, the resulting values do not have correlation interpretation and can not be used as direct substitutes in statistical methods that require correlation as input (e.g., graphical model estimation [@yoon2019microbial]).
 The R package `polycor` [@fox2019poly] is designed for ordinal data and allows to computes polychoric (ordinal/ordinal) and polyserial (ordinal/continuous) correlations based on latent Gaussian model.
 However, the package does not have functionality for zero-inflated data, nor can it handle skewed continuous measurements as it does not allow for copula transformation.
 The R package `correlation`
 [@makowski2020methods] in the `easystats` collection provides 16 different correlation measures, including polychoric and polyserial correlations.
 However,